 Further down in the article you can read five easy tips on how to unblock a stuffy nose, but first some background fact.

-doesn’t address the root cause
+Medication or surgery doesn’t address the root cause

 Decongestant nasal sprays to widen the airways inside our nose and throat often produce undesirable results, as the root cause—impaired respiration—is not addressed.
 Prolonged use of nasal sprays may also lead to dependence on the medication because once the mucus membranes become reliant on the decongestant effect of the nasal spray, it becomes difficult to stop using it, for without the spray, the mucus membranes simply swell again.